 Superior outcomes in pulmonary care excellence, according to Healthgrades

-Los Angeles Community Hospitals Norwalk and LA are among the top 5% in the nation for Overall Pulmonary Services and a recipient of the Pulmonary Care Excellence Award for four years in a row (2019-2022) compared with nearly 4,500 hospitals nationwide for 31 of the most common inpatient procedures and conditions.*
+Norwalk and Los Angeles Community Hospitals are among the top 5% in the nation for Overall Pulmonary Services and a recipient of the Pulmonary Care Excellence Award for four years in a row (2019-2022) compared with nearly 4,500 hospitals nationwide for 31 of the most common inpatient procedures and conditions.*